Azure/azure-sdk-for-python/doc/deprecation_process.md

   - `ReplaceGuide`: If it exists, link to a migration guide in the following format: `aka.ms/azsdk/<language>/migrate/<library>`.
 If not, set the value to `NA`.
 - **Note: If you are deprecating multiple packages, please wait until all deprecated packages have been released and update all entries necessary in one PR.**
 - Create a PR to push these changes.
 Checks will run to notify the repo owners to review your commit.
-- If your PR has not been reviewed within a couple of days, please ping Xiang Yan (xiangyan) for a review and include a link to your PR.
+- Ping Xiang Yan (xiangyan) for a review and include a link to your PR.
+If he is unavailable, ping Ronnie Geraghty (rgeraghty) or Wes Haggard (wesh).
 - Once the PR has been approved, merge.

 The Microsoft Learn API reference docs for your package will be updated to Legacy on the following Wednesday.